-Stand still, and see the salvation of the Lord ~ Exodus 14:13
+Stand still, and see the salvation of the Lord.

-cease and desist (military term relating to laying down arms)
+cease or desist (military term relating to laying down arms).

-Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God ~ Philippians 4:6
+Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God.

-From the above definitions and scriptural references we can see that the Shabbat was and is intended to get us to cease from our own works and know that He is God.
-To also understand that our salvation comes from Him alone.
-That we might rest from our striving to get ahead and warring and wrestling with how to make this thing called life work out for our personal benefit.
-To rest our hope in faith in the one who created all things and with whom all things are possible.
+From the above definitions and Scriptural references, we can see that the Sabbath was, and is, intended to get us to cease from our works and know that He is God. it is also to understand that our salvation comes from Him alone and that we might rest from our striving to get ahead, warring and wrestling with how to make this thing called life work out for our personal benefit.
+To rest our hope and faith in the one who created all things and with whom all things are possible.

-The Hebrew Word Pictograph שבת gives us a more specific and detailed description of what that looks like in terms of purpose and practice.
+The Hebrew Word Pictograph for Shabbat שבת gives us a more specific and detailed description of what that looks like in terms of purpose and practice.

-The first letter of Shabbat is a sheen and is thought to be a picture of teeth and conceptualizes the idea of breaking down something and putting it back together in another form as we might picture the digestive process as doing.
-Our bodies chew food and break it down into digestable peices that so our bodies can utilize the nutrients contained in the food.
-Remember the manna representing the Word of God that came down from heaven and was eaten, was the first mention of setting aside a day of rest.
-God was giving us a visual of His intentions for Shabbat.
+The first letter is a "sheen" and thought to be a picture of teeth.
+It conceptualizes the idea of breaking down something and putting it back together in another form as we might picture the digestive process as doing.
+Our bodies chew food and break it down into digestible pieces that so our bodies can utilize the nutrients contained in the food.
+Remember the manna representing the Word of God that came down from heaven, was the first mention of setting aside a day of rest.
+God was giving us a visual of His intentions for the Sabbath.

-Many Hebrew words translated as meditate, calculate, consider, insight and understanding all begin with the letter sheen.
-We might "consider" that one of the main purposes of the Shabbat is to "sit still" and take the time to meditate, calculate, and consider in order to gain deeper insight and understanding of God Himself His will and His ways that we might break down and digest the things of God (His Word/Manna) in a way that nourishes and edifies our spiritual lives.
+Many Hebrew words translated as meditate, calculate, consider, insight, and understanding all begin with the letter "sheen."
+One of the primary purposes of the Shabbat is to "sit still" and take time to meditate to gain a more in-depth insight and understanding of God His will and His ways.
+Meditating helps us break down and digest the things of God (His Word/Manna) in a way that nourishes and edifies our spiritual lives.

-In her book "Matters of the Heart" Juanita Bynum discusses how our brain has different wave cycles for different purposes.
-Faster cycles of brain waves are used during the intensities and stresses of life which most of us live in on a daily basis and where much of the deeper things of life are missed.
-We are getting stuff done!
-I think of being in a fast moving vehicle in which I am unable to capture nor appreciate the details of the landscape.
+In her book "Matters of the Heart," Juanita Bynum discusses how our brain has different wave cycles for various purposes.
+Faster wave cycles are used during the intensities and stresses of life, which most of us live in daily.
+It is in the fast lane that the more profound, more contemplative things of life are missed.
+It's like being a fast-moving vehicle in which you're unable to capture nor appreciate the details of the landscape.
 I see it from a distance but not meaningfully.
 Much of it is just a blur.

 God's voice is not always distinguishable in the noisiness and business of life.
-The Shabbat is away to pull away from all the clutter, distractions and noise so we can hear His still small voice.
+The Sabbath is a way to pull away from all the clutter, distractions and noise so we can hear His still small voice.

 The meditative process gives us that opportunity to really "sink our teeth" into the purposes, powers, and principles of the creator of the universe.